 9 Initial Steps to Move Forward After the Affair

 - Avoid making major decisions.
-It’s easy in the heat of the moment to say things you don’t mean, and to make decisions based on emotion.
+It’s easy in the heat of the moment to say things you don’t mean and to make decisions based on emotion.
 Once your emotions settle (which might take a while), then you can begin making decisions on how you need to proceed.

 - Feel your feelings. – You will be feeling a lot of emotions that look a lot like the grief process.
-Allow yourself time and space to feel these emotions, without judgement.
-Don’t try to stop it or discount them, just feel them and know that like an ocean wave, they will ebb.
+Allow yourself time and space to feel these emotions, without judgment.
+Don’t try to stop them or discount them, just feel them and know that like an ocean wave, they will ebb.
 Don’t be surprised if it feels like a roller coaster each day–with really high moments and very low ones.